php-fig/fig-standards/proposed/extended-coding-style-guide.md

 There MUST NOT be more than one property declared per statement.

-Property names SHOULD NOT be prefixed with a single underscore to indicate protected or private visibility.
+Property names MUST NOT be prefixed with a single underscore to indicate protected or private visibility.
+That is, an underscore prefix explicitly has no meaning.

 A property declaration looks like the following.